 Depending on your experience and the enterprise, product or sevice you're exploring, some of these worksheets may be more relevant than others.
 You may need to do some research to complete the worksheets.
-Production information for new enterprises can be obtained from Alberta Agriculture, Food and Rural Development (AAFRD).
+Production information for new enterprises can be obtained from Alberta Agriculture and Rural Development (AARD).

 Production or enterprise budgets describe the production requirements and costs of producing crops or livestock.
-Published by Alberta Agriculture, Food and Rural Development, universities and some trade organizations, current budgets are available for most traditional commodities.
+Published by Alberta Agriculture and Rural Development, universities and some trade organizations, current budgets are available for most traditional commodities.

 Trade organizations and producers

 Trade organizations and producers who offer the product or service you are considering can be good sources of information.
-To contact trade organizations or producers talk to an AAFRD specialist.
+To contact trade organizations or producers talk to an AARD specialist.